The Greatest Love (Philippine TV series): Timeslot and premiere

 The Greatest Love was reported to replace the soon-to-be concluded My Super D on July 18, 2016, but was postponed (and moved to later date) because of Pinoy Big Brother: Mga Kwento ng Dream Team ni Kuya.
 The network released several teasers of the show and announced a premiere date which is on September 5, 2016.
-A full length trailer was released on August 27, 2016.
+A full-length trailer was released on August 27, 2016.

-Re-runs

-It aired re-runs on Jeepney TV from October 1, 2018 to January 25, 2019; October 19, 2019 to March 21, 2020; September 21, 2020 to January 29, 2021; and from July 17, 2023 to February 23, 2024.